spham395/05-Python-Programming/chapter4/user-functions.md

 * \*\*kwargs is used to pass a keyworded, variable-length argument list

-* Arguments passed in with t meos are placed in a dict
+* kwargs are placed in dictionaries

 **Example:**